New study brings long-sought vaccines for deadly parasite closer to reality

 In the new study, Ghosh, Sher, and their collaborators focused on the previously uncharacterized TLR12 because it is closely related to TLR11 and physically interacts with that receptor, suggesting that the two might work together to mount immune responses.
 When they genetically engineered mice to lack TLR12, they found that immune cells could not recognize or protect against T. gondii, and these mice quickly succumbed to infection.
 Although both TLR11 and TLR12 activate overlapping immune responses to T. gondii in certain types of cells, TLR12 also triggers responses in a distinct set of immune cells to promote survival.

-This shows Toxoplasma gondii tachyzoites egressing from an infected fibroblast and invading new cells.
-Credit: Dr. Gustavo Arrizabalaga"Prior to this study, TLR12 had no known function in the immune system, and it was not known what pathogen this receptor recognized," Ghosh says.
+"Prior to this study, TLR12 had no known function in the immune system, and it was not known what pathogen this receptor recognized," Ghosh says.
 "We have demonstrated that TLR12 is essential for resistance to T. gondii in mice."

 Because TLR12 also recognized another related parasite, the findings could have broad clinical implications.
 "By investigating how immune cells expressing TLR12 organize the immune response against T. gondii infection, we hope to identify new means of promoting protective immune responses against T. gondii and potentially other important parasite pathogens," Ghosh says.